libretro/docs/docs/library/dosbox_pure.md

 The core automatically executes `DOSBOX.BAT` instead of showing the start menu if it exists in the mounted ZIP or path.

+### Loading of dosbox.conf files

+If a .conf file gets selected in the frontend, DOSBox Pure will load it directly and run its autoexec commands.

+Alternatively, a .conf file can get loaded automatically depending on the 'Emulation > Loading of dosbox.conf' [core option](#emulation-options).
+There are two modes that can be enabled:
+- "Try 'dosbox.conf' in the loaded content (ZIP or folder)" - Will load C:\DOSBOX.CONF automatically if it exists in the mounted ZIP or path
+- "Try '.conf' with same name as loaded content (next to ZIP or folder)" - Will automatically load GAME.conf next to GAME.zip if it exists.

 ### Loading M3U8 files

 If the core gets loaded with a `.m3u8` file, all files listed in it will be added to the disc swap menu.
 The first image will automatically get mounted as the A: or D: drive depending on whether it is a CD or floppy disk image.